michaelgtfr/SnowTricks/README.md

 # SnowTricks

-SnowTricks for my project six of my study on openclassrooms.
+SnowTricks for my project six of my study on OpenClassrooms.

 ## Context